Definition, Etiology, PathogenesisTop

 Sometimes patients complain of perianal pruritus.
 Sudden-onset pain is usually associated with thrombosed external hemorrhoids; it is rare in symptomatic internal hemorrhoids.

-It is important to elicit information on bowel habits and any recent changes as well as the patient’s family history.
+It is important to elicit information on bowel habits and any recent changes as well as family history.

 Physical examination includes inspection of the perianal region, digital rectal examination, and anoscopy.
 Careful examination should be done to exclude other pathology (eg, fissure, abscess, fistula in ano, dermatitis, condyloma, inflammatory bowel disease, malignancy).